 The Extension Center offers a stimulating series of workshops, seminars and courses for the advanced study of the self.
+It has two audiences:

 - The professional who wishes to learn more about self psychology.